Ontario wineries give back to communities

 target of $50,000 was set which was achieved.

 "We were delighted to have the support of Ontario's wine industry through

-Buy Local, Share Local," said Wendy Campbell, Executive Director of The Food
+Buy Local, Share Local," said Gail Nyberg, Executive Director of the Daily

-Bank of Waterloo Region.
-"It will have a direct impact on our ability to meet
+Bread Food Bank.
+"It will have a direct impact on our ability to meet the

-the needs of those we serve in the Waterloo region as well as at other food
+needs of those we serve in Toronto as well as at other food banks in Central